-Action after an incident:
+Fox Wood School Action after an incident:

-The Head teacher will ensure that each incident is reviewed and investigated as required.
-If further action is required in relation to a member of staff or a pupil, this will be pursued through the appropriate procedure:
+The Pupil Support Manager and Team Teach Trainer, will ensure that each incident is reviewed and investigated as required.
+If further action is required in relation to a member of staff or a pupil, this will be pursued through the appropriate procedure in agreement with the Senior Leadership Team:

-- Review of Behaviour Management Plan, IEP, Positive Handling Plan. - Child Protection Procedure (this may involve investigations by Police and/or Social Services) - Staff or Pupil Disciplinary Procedure

-- School Behaviour Policy - Exclusions Procedure in the case of violence or assault against a member of staff or other pupil(s).
+- Review of Behaviour Management Plan, IEP, Positive Handling Plan. - Child Protection Procedure (this may involve investigations by Police and/or Social Services) - Staff or Pupil Disciplinary Procedure - School Behaviour Policy - Exclusions Procedure in the case of violence or assault against a member of staff or other pupil(s).